bretth/woven/docs/main.rst

 Development
 ===========

-At the current version, Woven is under heavy development and may be incompatible between versions until the api matures enough for a beta release.
+At the current version 0.5, Woven has implemented most of it's basic features, and is now aiming to stabilize the api and move from alpha to beta status.
+There still may be incompatibilities between version 0.5 and 0.6, but will endeavour to provide an upgrade path between versions until the a beta release.
 The core highlevel functions setupnode, deploy, patch, and activate will not change.

 The woven project is hosted on github at http://github.com/bretth/woven.
 Feature requests and bug reports are welcome.